RockstarSteph/Walrus/README.md

 ## Project Description

 Welcome to Walrus!
-This is  where you can browse a wall full of resources on a variety of topics from learning a foreign language to checkout magic tricks.
-Now you can create what you want to work with inspirations you just found!
+You can browse a "pinterest-like" wall full of resources on a variety of topics from learning a foreign language to learning magic tricks.
+You can pin whatever resource inspires you and create your own to share with others.
+You can rate and leave comments on any of the resources on Walrus.

 Please register for an account and log in to be able to use Walrus.